 Have you happened upon a Semana Santa procession yet?
 Are you looking forward to seeing a particular one?
 Let us know your thoughts after experiencing it!

-*Although the word “float” is used in English-language descriptions of Semana Santa processions, I have a very hard time using it to describe the pasos that literally weigh tons and are carried by men on foot.
-Perhaps it’s just me, but the light connotation of this word does not fit and, for that reason, I prefer to use the Spanish term.
+*Although the word “float” is used in English-language descriptions of Semana Santa processions, we have a very hard time using it to describe the pasos that literally weigh tons and are carried by men on foot.

 Resources in English: